reichlab/covid19-forecast-hub-web/doc/ensemble/index.md

 #### 2. COVIDhub-trained_ensemble

-This ensemble produces forecasts of incident cases, incident deaths, and cumulative deaths at horizons of 1 through 4 weeks ahead, and forecasts of incident hospitalizations at horizons of 1 through 28 days ahead.
+This ensemble produces forecasts of incident cases (discontinued as of January 2023), incident deaths, and cumulative deaths at horizons of 1 through 4 weeks ahead, and forecasts of incident hospitalizations at horizons of 1 through 28 days ahead.
 For all of these targets, the ensemble forecasts are computed as a weighted median of the ten component forecasts with the best performance as measured by their WIS in the 12 weeks prior to the forecast date.

 In the past, forecasts of cases and hospitalizations produced by this ensemble have shown unreliable performance at longer horizons.
 This ensemble is produced for research purposes only, and the forecasts are not intended for use as inputs to public health decision making.